Cymbidium madidum: Taxonomy and naming

 Cymbidium madidum was first formally described in 1840 by John Lindley who published the description in Edwards's Botanical Register.
 The specific epithet (madidum) is a Latin word meaning "moist", "soaked" or "sodden".

 Distribution and habitat

-The giant boat-lip orchid grows in rainforest and other moist habitats on trees with fibrous or papery bark and on rocks and cliffs.
+Giant boat-lip orchid grows in rainforest and other moist habitats on trees with fibrous or papery bark and on rocks and cliffs.
 It is found from the Cape York Peninsula in Queensland south to the Hastings River in New South Wales.